 Outlook and conclusions

 Despite the rise in the use of project finance for the development of public infrastructure, access to long-term funding for capital intensive projects in Ghana continues to be a challenge.
 To address this issue, the government in 2014 established the Ghana Infrastructure Investment Fund with the core mandate of mobilising, managing, coordinating and providing financial resources for investment in a diversified portfolio of infrastructure projects in Ghana.
 The current government has declared its commitment to partnering with private parties in the delivery of priority projects, particularly in the transport sector.
-Additionally, recent banking reforms involving a revamping of the capitalisation and liquidity requirements resulted in an improved capacity for local banks to participate in medium to large-scale project finance transactions.
+Additionally, recent banking reforms involving a revamping of the capitalisation and liquidity requirements resulted in the improved capacity of local banks to participate in medium to large-scale project finance transactions.

-1 NanaAma Botchway is the managing partner and Achiaa Akobour Debrah is a partner at N Dowuona & Company.
+1 NanaAma Botchway is the managing partner and Akosua Achiaa Akobour Debrah is a partner at N Dowuona & Company.